Last Update 23rd November 2021

-2020 was our 25th year and whilst it will certainly be a year to remember, the way we successfully weathered the crisis it is indicative of our long experience and our strength and resilience, given the many international crises we have had to deal with over the years.
+2021 was our 26th year and whilst it will certainly be a year to remember (as was 2020), the way we successfully weathered the crisis it is indicative of our long experience and our strength and resilience, given the many international crises we have had to deal with over the years.

 We have a very experienced and dedicated team who have been working hard to keep our guests up to date and change holiday arrangements where required liaising with airlines and our various overseas suppliers and partners.
-This was often very difficult with long waits on the telephone often being required when calling suppliers as well as fast-changing official restrictions and advice.
+This was often very difficult with long waits on the telephone often being required when calling suppliers such as airlines as well as fast-changing official restrictions and advice.
 We have been coping with all of this well and our guests generally find it easy to contact us either by telephone or email.